go-eden/common/README.md

 ## [`esync`](./esync)

-Provides an implementation of `reentrant lock`.
+Provides an implementation of `reentrant lock` or `reentrant mutex`.

 ## [`goid`](./goid)